awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Database.md

 **Note**
 Directory objects point to the main data storage space \(Amazon EBS volume\) used by your instance\.
 The space used—along with data files, redo logs, audit, trace, and other files—counts against allocated storage\.

 You can move an external data file from one Oracle database to another by using the [ DBMS\_FILE\_TRANSFER](https://docs.oracle.com/database/121/ARPLS/d_ftran.htm#ARPLS095) package or the [UTL\_FILE](https://docs.oracle.com/database/121/ARPLS/u_file.htm#ARPLS069) package\.
 The external data file is moved from a directory on the source database to the specified directory on the destination database\.
-For information about using DBMS\_FILE\_TRANSFER, see [Oracle Data Pump](Oracle.Procedural.Importing.md#Oracle.Procedural.Importing.DataPump)\.
+For information about using DBMS\_FILE\_TRANSFER, see [Importing Using Oracle Data Pump](Oracle.Procedural.Importing.md#Oracle.Procedural.Importing.DataPump)\.

 After you move the external data file, you can create an external table with it\.
 The following example creates an external table that uses the `emp_xt_file1.txt` file in the USER\_DIR1 directory: